 Let’s say you used to do a 5km run through the park before work but now you live in Barcelona.
-Finding a stretch to run more than 5 metres is unheard of (people say run on Diagonal but come on, it’s just a long, busy road, rubbish for training).
+Finding a stretch to run more than 5 metres is unheard of (some say run on Diagonal but come on, it’s just a long, busy road, rubbish for training).
 So what do you do?
 Just stop?

-For me personally, living in the same place for too long becomes really dull, the first few days and weeks in a new place are a bit overwhelming as you are usually without friends and family, the most difficult thing for me was not knowing where the good shops are as food is my priority.
+For me personally, living in the same place for too long becomes really dull.
+The first few days and weeks in a new place are a bit overwhelming as you are usually without friends and family.
+The most difficult thing for me was not knowing where the good shops are as food is my priority.

-The difficulties of moving to a new place are outweighed heavily by the benefits, all the places, activities, people AND FOOD make it worth the initial struggle!
+The difficulties of moving to a new place are outweighed heavily by the benefits, all the places, activities, people, AND FOOD make it worth the initial struggle!

 • Brave to take calculated risks